 The Hierarchical Social Structure

-The social structures in Idumuje-Ugboko have evolved over a period of time and have played a seamless role in the governance of the community.
+The social structures in Idumuje-Ugboko have evolved over a period of time.
+This evolution has played a seamless role in the governance of the community.
 For the Obi to govern effectively, the various social strata must not exist or function in isolation.
 Their overall effectiveness acts as a barometer of good governance.

 The grouping below is a graphic illustration of the hierarchical social structures and the overarching roles they perform in the community.

 Historically, the monarchy in Idumuje-Ugboko is both hereditary and patrilineal.
-Similar to some monarchies in the Ibo land, the Idumuje-Ugboko system by right of law and custom identify the legitimate, firstborn son to be first in line to inherit his parents’ entire estate (in this instance the throne), to the total exclusion of any younger brothers, illegitimate elder sons, daughters or collateral relatives.
+Similar to some monarchies in the Ibo land, the Idumuje-Ugboko system by right of law and custom identify the legitimate, firstborn son to be first in line to inherit his parent’s entire estate (in this instance the throne), to the total exclusion of any younger brothers, illegitimate elder sons, daughters or collateral relatives.
 This is known as Primogeniture.
 In practice, it means that the son of a deceased Obi no matter how young is the first in line to ascend the throne before any much older brother of his father.
 However, if the Obi dies without having a male offspring, his eldest brother is entitled to ascend the throne by the right of substitution.
-This uncommon occurrence may or may not have been the case when Omorhusi ascended the throne at a very young age following the brief reign of his brother Amoje.

 The Obi sits atop the hierarchical structure.
-Together with the chiefs, they are regarded as the custodians of culture, custom, and tradition.
+Together with the chiefs they are regarded as the custodians of culture, custom, and tradition.
 He is seen as the chief peacemaker, unifier, arbiter, and by virtue of his office, the spiritual head of the kingdom as well as the chief lawmaker.
 He governs by putting to good use the different civil institutions, like the Ndi Omu, the Onotu, the Palace Chiefs and the Ndi Dibie.
-During the reign of Omorhusi, the Ada, the symbol or staff of authority was received from the Oba of Benin, Oba Eweka II, the monarch of the old Benin kingdom In 1924.
+During the reign of Omorhusi, the Ada, the symbol or staff of authority was received in 1924 from the Oba of Benin, Oba Eweka II, the monarch of the old Benin kingdom.

 The greeting reserved for the Obi is Obi Agwu, an abridged version of Obi agha agwu na ukpo.
 Translated but with no word-for-word correspondence, it means ‘The Obi is ever-present on the throne or stool’.

-The Obi-in-Council is the consolidated group of nominated village elders, representatives and the members of two group of chiefs – the Palace and the Onotu chiefs.
+The Obi-in-Council is the consolidated group of nominated village elders, representatives and the members of two groups of chiefs – the Palace and the Onotu chiefs.
 The functions of the Obi-in-Council is defined by the four standing committees and the roles they play.
-Below are the standing committees and roles they play:
+The standing committees are: